Unraveling Syntax: Language Modeling and the Substructure of Grammars

-\paragraph{Brief history.} CFGs were originally defined in the context of linguistics \citep{Chomsky1956}, as the vast majority of the syntax of natural languages, as well as the syntax of programming languages and mathematics, can be formulated as CFGs \citep{Shieber, Pullum}.
-CFGs occupy a position of intermediate complexity in the "Chomsky hierarchy" of computational models, strictly stronger than the finite-state automata which compute the regular languages, and weaker than the Turing machine, which can compute (or recognize) any language that is computable\footnote{If one accepts the Church-Turing thesis, which states that any physically-realizable computational system can be simulated by a Turing Machine.}.
-Since CFGs capture languages with recursion and embedded structure, there intuitively exists a notion of a \emph{sub}grammar within a grammar.
-However, several subtleties crop up when attempting to define a subgrammar.
-There are at least two interesting definitions: one of \emph{substrings} of CFG sentences that can be generated from a non-terminal, and the other as a subset of the CFG language generated by a subset of the rules.
+CFGs were originally defined in the context of linguistics \citep{Chomsky1956}, as the vast majority of the syntax of natural languages, as well as the syntax of programming languages and mathematics, can be formulated as CFGs \citep{Shieber, Pullum}.
+Since CFGs capture languages with recursion and embedded structure, there intuitively exists a notion of a \emph{sub}grammar.
+However, several subtleties crop up when attempting to define subgrammars.
+We propose two notions of subgrammars, each of independent interest and relevance: one is the grammar of \emph{substrings} of CFG sentences that can be generated from a non-terminal, and the other as a subset of the CFG language generated by a subset of the \emph{rules}.
 We term these \emph{inner} and \emph{outer} subgrammars respectively.
+Intuitively, inner subgrammars correspond to \emph{subtrees} of derivations of CFGs, whereas outer subgrammars are a simplified version of the grammar.
 We will sometimes say \emph{supergrammar} for a bigger grammar containing a subgrammar.